My Review of the Gray Ghost Amphibian Headphones for Metal Detecting

 Garrett sells waterproof headphones separately and at a reasonable price, too, but the dealbreaker for me was the fact that they do not have a volume-control knob.
 Their headphones are loud, and even the stock headphones have a knob to adjust the volume.

 The Gray Ghost Amphibian headphones are designed for the AT Pro and AT Gold detectors with matching specifications to ensure a secure connection.
 These are submersible down to 30 feet, but I don't think I've ever dived down more than three feet with them on my head.

 These are noticeably more comfortable to wear all day than my stock headphones from Garrett.
 The seal over my ears is tighter than it was with the stock ones, but I can still wear them for five hours without developing ear pain.
 The padding is soft and cushions my ears and head.

 I've used them underwater multiple times in rivers and lakes without any issues whatsoever.
 The cables on the Gray Ghost headphones are designed to match the connection holes on the control boxes of both the Garrett AT Pro and AT Gold.
 Water doesn't leak in, but I always check the cables to make sure they're fastened tightly to my detector before submerging them.

-The tonal sound on the Amphibian is a little different than the sound of the stock one Garrett provides.
+The tonal sound on the Amphibian is a little different than the sound produced by the stock headphones Garrett provides.
 The sound of each signal is noticeably more clear and defined, which helps with accuracy.

-If you've been using the stock headphones for a long time, it will take a few hunts to get used to the change in the sound, but I didn't find it to be a huge difference other than signals beeping more clearly.
-When metal detecting near heavy traffic or rushing water, I can't hear the beeping with the volume set below number 5.
-I leave the volume set at number 7, which is plenty.
+If you've been using stock headphones for a long time, it will take a few hunts to get used to the change in the sound, but I didn't find it to be a huge difference other than signals beeping more clearly.
+When metal detecting near heavy traffic or rushing water, I can't hear the beeping with the volume set below five.
+I usually leave the volume set on seven, which is plenty.

 Are the Gray Ghost Headphones Worth it?